 Accessing Kruger via Johannesburg

-The 3 to 4 hour drive may seem like a long journey but then, this is Africa, and even the transition from city to rural farmlands and the bush is an experience.
+The three- to four-hour drive may seem like a long journey but then, this is Africa, and even the transition from city to rural farmlands and the bush is an experience.
 Once inside the Kruger National Park, which hosts a plethora of wildlife and birds, the game viewing starts immediately.

 Exploring Kruger Park

 There is a huge variety of accommodation options available in and around Kruger Park, with something for all tastes and budgets.
 South Africa's premier game viewing destination, Kruger Park is a real gem and you could spend days on end embarking on game drives, walking in the bush with experienced guides and lounging at the poolside with the sound of lions roaring in the distance.

 We recommend spending at least three days in Kruger, giving you a chance to explore some of this massive wilderness area and probably tick off the full complement of Africa's Big Five.

 Travel between Kruger and Cape Town

 Once you've taken in the untamed wonders of Kruger it is time to head for the cultured Mother City - Cape Town.
 Domestic flights to Cape Town leave once a day from Nelspruit (which is closer to the park itself), and regularly from Joburg, which means that the transfer can be tailored to your needs and schedule.

 The flights between Johannesburg and Cape Town cost about $180 return and take just over two hours.
 You can literally go from watching wild elephants in the morning to watching the sunset over the Atlantic Ocean while tucking into fresh seafood and sipping on some of South Africa's fabulous wines, in the evening.

 The Kruger/Cape Town combination works just as well the other way around - visiting Cape Town first and then taking a safari in Kruger National Park.